 ensure that the financial records of the Association are kept in accordance with the Act; and

-coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association.
+coordinate the preparation of the financial statements of the Association and the Association's certification by the Committee prior to the Association's submission to the annual general meeting of the Association.

-The Treasurer must ensure that at least one other committee member has access to the accounts and financial records of the Association.Division 3 — Election of Committee members and tenure of office
+The Treasurer must ensure that all other committee members have access to the accounts and financial records of the Association.
+[Division 3 — Election of Committee members and tenure of office

 Who is eligible to be a Committee member